hramovsky/AEMotionTimeline/README.md

 # Quick note

-It's not automated tool, so you will use your animation as a reference and set up necessary tracks manually.
+It's not automated tool, so you will use your animation as a reference and set up tracks manually.

 # Tutorial